 Team President: Alicia Manfroy - email@example.com

 From late January through March, the Men’s Volleyball team competes in the Northern California Collegiate Volleyball League, which is comprised of nine colleges in the bay area.
 The team encourages everyone to tryout in the Fall Quarter regardless of skill level or previous playing experience.
-For more information, visit the team website or contact the team president.
+For more information contact the team president.

 Team President: Isaac Jorgensen - firstname.lastname@example.org